bothlab/pomidaq/README.md

 [![Build](https://github.com/bothlab/pomidaq/actions/workflows/build.yml/badge.svg)](https://github.com/bothlab/pomidaq/actions/workflows/build.yml)

-PoMiDAQ is a recording software for [UCLA Miniscopes](http://miniscope.org/index.php/Main_Page).
+PoMiDAQ is a recording software for [UCLA Miniscopes](http://miniscope.org/) for neuroscientific research.
 Unlike the [preexisting](https://github.com/daharoni/Miniscope_DAQ_Software) Miniscope software, this program is written to be portable, so it will run on Windows, Linux and (likely) macOS.
+PoMiDAQ provides an easy way to record videos from Miniscopes, create Z-stacks to give an overview of visible cells or tissue features and provides an online background subtraction feature to gain an initial insight into cellular calcium activity while data is recorded.

-It is designed to work with the latest OpenCV libraries and provides a shared library, so Miniscope recording features can easily be embedded into other programs and pipelines.
+The software is designed to work with the latest OpenCV libraries and provides a shared library, so Miniscope recording features can easily be embedded into other programs and pipelines.
+PoMiDAQ will work with Miniscope V3, V4 and the Siminiscope hardware using the standard DAQ box v3.2.
 Recorded data is encoded with the [FFV1](https://en.wikipedia.org/wiki/FFV1) codec by default, to allow for smaller video files at lossless quality that are safe to archive.